We are a dedicated and diverse team of experienced professionals united by a shared passion for improving mental health within our community.

 Crisis & Specialist Support Lead

-David has a BA Hons in History and joined Cellar Trust having previously worked in management within a beauty brand/company, and having ran his own business for 12 years.
-He volunteered for Shout (Crisis Textline) as a Crisis Counsellor and found his passion for helping people and working in the mental health industry.
+David has a BA Hons in History and joined Cellar Trust having previously had a background in marketing/leadership, and having ran his own successful SME for 12 years.
+He has previously volunteered for Yorkshire Mesmac and trained as a Crisis Counsellor for Crisis Textline, where he found his passion for helping people and working in the mental health industry.
 David has recently achieved a Level 3 Diploma in Counselling and enjoys developing and promoting the benefits of Peer Support.

 Wellbeing Coach Lead